rozek/svelte-viewport-info/README.md

 ### Usage in other Environments than Svelte ###

-When used in another environment than Svelte, please note, that screen orientation is only available when the `document.readyState` is either `'interactive'` or `'complete'`.
-As a consequence, you should make sure, that the document has been fully loaded, e.g., using
+Let's assume that you already "required" or "imported" (or simply loaded) the module according to your local environment.
+In that case, you may use it as follows:

 ```
-  function Example () {
   console.log('Viewport Width x Height:     ',Viewport.Width+'x'+Viewport.Height)
   console.log('standard Screen Orientation: ',Viewport.Orientation)
   console.log('detailled Screen Orientation:',Viewport.detailledOrientation)

+  function observeViewportAndOrientation () {
     document.body.addEventListener('viewportchanged', () => {
       console.log('Viewport Size changed to: ',Viewport.Width+'x'+Viewport.Height)
     }}